 Almost 3 billion people, half the world's population, live on less than 2 Euros a day.
-45 million continue to die every year out of Sub-Sahara Africa is poorer now than hunger and malnutrition. it was 10 years ago.
+45 million continue to die every year out of hunger and malnutrition.
+Sub-Sahara Africa is poorer now than it was 10 years ago.
 In many cases, the failure of economic growth has been linked to political problems and violent conflict.
 In some parts of the world, notably sub-Sahara Africa, a cycle of insecurity has come into being.

-Since 1990, almost 4 million people have died in wars, 90% of them Three great global civilians.
-Over 18 million people infectious diseases world-wide have left their homes or Aids, Tuberculosis, their countries as a result of conflict.
-Malaria - killed over 6 states from within and contribute to regional insecurity.
-Security is a precondition of development.
-Conflict not only destroys infrastructure, including social infrastructure; it also encourages criminality, deters investment and makes normal economic activity impossible.
-A number of countries and regions risk becoming caught in a downward spiral of conflict, insecurity and poverty.
+Since 1990, almost 4 million people have died in wars, 90% of them civilians.
+Over 18 million people world-wide have left their homes or their countries as a result of conflict.

-Bad governance is often at the heart of these problems.
-Corruption, abuse of power, weak institutions and lack of accountability corrode Three great global infectious diseases -Aids, Tuberculosis, Walaria - killed over 6 million people in 2002, the vast majority of them in Africa.
+Three great global infectious diseases - Aids, Tuberculosis, Malaria - killed over 6 million people in 2002, the vast majority of them in Africa.